arafatm/arafatm.github.io/_articles/agile/slack.md

 ## 18 Management by Objectives

-MANAGEMENT BY OBJECTIVES is a fad from the 1950s, now largely discredited.
+Management by objectives is a fad from the 1950s, now largely discredited.
 But it hasn’t gone away.

 MBO is always based on stasis, the organization’s present steady state.
 MBO